Free School Meals

 The Sport Premium is government spending for improving physical education (PE) and sport in primary schools.
 This extra funding is allocated directly to primary schools.
 The overview for Sport Premium at Hounslow Heath Junior School is available below.

 The funding is being used for a range of provisions:

 Achievement of Year 5 and Year 6 Pupils in Swimming

-Before the Covid-19 pandemic all pupils in Year 5 learned to swim at Hounslow Heath Junior School, with Year 5 classes attending weekly swimming lessons at Heston Swimming Baths.
+Before the Covid-19 pandemic all pupils in Year 5 learned to swim at Hounslow Heath Junior School, with Year 5 classes attending weekly swimming lessons at Feltham Swimming Baths.
 They learn to use freestyle, backstroke and breaststroke.
 The following table shows the achievement of current Year 6 pupils by end of the previous academic year; with regard the ability to swim 25 metres non-stop unaided and to use a range of strokes confidently.
 The table also shows the performance of pupils in receipt Pupil and Sports Premium funding.
 Swimming lessons will resume once Covid-19 restrictions have been lifted completely.